Japan Summer Trip. Day 4: Takamatsu

 Most of the restaurants in Japan have food replicas

 Other than the keynote speech and technical presentation, the conference committee did organize short excursions daily.
 In the evening, we joined the conference group to visit the Tamamo Park and the ruins of the Takamatsu Castle.
-It just 5 minutes walk from the hotel.
+It's just a 5-minute walk from the hotel.

 The entrance sign of Tamamo Park